htcondor/htcondor/docs/version-history/stable-release-series-86.rst

 -  Fixed a bug that could cause re-installation of a remote cluster to fail in Bosco. :ticket:`6042`
--  Fixed a bug with handling the proxy files of grid-type batch jobs when the proxy’s file name is a relative path. :ticket:`6053`
+-  Fixed a bug with handling the proxy files of grid-type batch jobs when the proxy's file name is a relative path. :ticket:`6053`
--  Fixed a bug that caused the *batch\_gahp* to crash when a job’s X.509 proxy is refreshed and the *batch\_gahp* is configured to not create a limited copy of the proxy. :ticket:`6051`
+-  Fixed a bug that caused the *batch\_gahp* to crash when a job's X.509 proxy is refreshed and the *batch\_gahp* is configured to not create a limited copy of the proxy. :ticket:`6051`
 -  Fixed a bug in the virtual machine universe where ``RequestMemory``